genomic-medicine-sweden/metaval/docs/usage.md

 To screen for the existence of pathogens in samples, map the raw reads to a pathogens genome database (`--pathogens_genomes`) by activating the `--perform_screen_pathogens` option.
 Alternatively, map the extract reads of taxIDs to the genomes that correspond to the positive hits from BLASTx/BLASTn.

 Use `Bowtie2` for short reads and `minimap2` for long reads.

+### Coverage and depth

+Coverage and depth are calculated after the mapping step.
+This applies both to raw reads mapped to a pathogen genome database in the pathogen screening workflow and to extracted reads mapped to genomes selected from positive `BLASTn` or `BLASTx` hits in the verification workflow.

+Coverage summarises how much of a reference genome is covered by mapped reads, while depth describes how many reads support each covered position.
+Together, these outputs help assess whether a detected organism has broad genome support or only limited local alignment.

 ### Call consensus